“Of all the girls at the ball, Priscilla was dressed most beautifully.”

 A superlative adverb is used to compare three or more people, places, or things.
 It’s used to state that the action performed is to the highest degree within a group or of its kind.
 They are sometimes preceded by the word “the” but not always.

-In the opening sentence the superlative form of the adverb beautifully was used to compare three or more manners of dress.
+In the opening sentence the superlative adverb form of beautifully was used to compare three or more manners of dress.
 Most beautifully is the highest degree of dressing beautifully!

-The rules for forming superlative adverbs are rather straightforward.
+The rules for forming a superlative adverb is rather straightforward.
 If the adverb has the same form as a one-syllable adjective simply add the suffix –est to the end of the word.

 Also, just as with forming superlative adjectives, if the adverb ends with a “y” then change the “y” to “i” and then add –est. Like this:

-However, sometimes adding an –est isn’t appropriate.
+However, sometimes adding an –est isn’t appropriate to form a superlative adverb.
 The vast majority of adverbs end in the suffix –ly and to add another suffix isn’t grammatically correct.
 Plus, it sounds funny.
 You wouldn’t say dressed beautifullyest would you?
 Thankfully, there is a much easier way to show the superlative form of these adverbs.
-All you have to do to form the superlative of adverbs that end in –ly is precede them with most or least.
+All you have to do to form the superlative adverb for adverbs that end in –ly is precede them with most or least.

 It’s often helpful to see adverbs in all their forms in order to get a clear idea of the degrees of comparison.
 Here is a list of several common adverbs in the positive, comparative, and superlative form.

 |brightly||more brightly||most brightly|